Thursday, December 28, 2017

 Motive – You can’t start without a motive

-You start with an idea and an emotion.
-Once that is established, remember your goal is to make a painting that you will want to see often and enjoy.
+Once your motive is established, remember your goal is to make a painting that you will enjoy and want to see again often.
 If you don’t like the painting, don’t expect anyone else to want it.

 Below my Motive/Idea for "Quiet Expectation, Study 1."
 My initial idea was to place a focal vertical in a strictly horizontal marsh scene by using clouds and reflections as design components.
 I wrote this on the drawing before a chose my palette or put a single mark on the paper.